MacPython/openblas-libs/README.md

 ``gfortran-install`` submodule used here, from https://github.com/MacPython/gfortran-install

 We also build and upload a pip-installable wheel.
-The wheel is self-contianed, no additional fortran support installations are needed.
-The wheel supplies interfaces for building and using OpenBLAS in a python project like SciPy or
+The wheel is self-contained, it includes all needed gfortran support libraries.
+On windows, this is a single DLL.
+On linux we use `auditwheel repair` to mangle the shared object names.

-NumPy:
+The wheel supplies interfaces for building and using OpenBLAS in a python project like SciPy or NumPy:

 ## Buildtime